-To illustrate the impact of Tuple Sequencing and Tuple Identification, it is helpful to analyze which cases of code motion are now safe to perform and which ones are still unsafe.
-It is also important to recognize that the basic problem encountered with both anterior and posterior temporal influences is that the order of operations explicitly laid out by the programmer in the unoptimized code is violated by the optimized code, which in turn, causes program semantics to be altered.
-Notice that in all cases where a NO (in Figure 5) is not changed to a YES (in Figure 6) involves moving an INIT.
+Figure 4.
+Summary of code motion using Tuple Sequencing and Tuple Identification that the basic problem encountered with both anterior and posterior temporal influences is that the order of operations explicitly laid out by the programmer in the unoptimized code is violated by the optimized code, which in turn, causes program semantics to be altered.
+Notice that in all cases where a NO (in Figure 3) is not changed to a YES (in Figure 4) involves moving an INIT.
 In all other cases it is changed to a YES because Tuple Sequencing and Tuple Identification enables us to guarantee that the original order of operations (or at least the original order of initiation) is preserved.
 For example, consider the following code.